 - a.
 There should NOT have been any disciplinary action taken against the student. - b.
 Student should not have been punished for any misconduct, misbehavior, indiscipline, irregularities and use of unfair means. - c.
 Should NOT have earned any FF/FR/XX grade in any of the courses registered by him/her. - d.
-Only such students who have completed the BTech program without unloading, dropping or failing in any credit carrying course are considered eligible for the award of medals nedals.
-Awarding Criteria (Number) President The student(s) with the highest CPI among the graduating students shall of India be considered for the award of the President of India Medal.
+Only such students who have completed the BTech program without unloading, dropping or failing in any credit carrying course are considered eligible for the award of medals award of ı medals.
+S. Medal Awarding Criteria No. (Number) 1.
+President The student(s) with the highest CPI among the graduating students shall of India be considered for the award of the President of India Medal.
 Medal (1) In case of a tie, the performance of a student(s) with a larger number of credits completed would be deemed to be superior.
 At present the minimum credit requirements, for award of B. Tech degree at IIT Indore is as follows: For 2009 batch: CSE: 164.5; EE:158; ME: 160.5 For 2010 batch onwards: CSE: 167; EE:166; ME: 165.5 Still, if there is a tie, the performance of a student who has registered (on credit basis) for additional course(s) would be deemed superior.
 Still, if there is a tie, the performance of a student who has obtained more number of AA grades would be deemed superior.
 For undergraduate batches admitted in 2015 and after that, the President of India (Gold) Medal be awarded to the graduating student of the undergraduate programme, who secures the highest number of cumulative grade points, calculated as the sum of individual course credits multiplied by the grade points earned in that course, over all courses taken.
 These courses should include courses taken for additional learning.
 For undergraduate batches admitted before 2015, the norms as applied to them at the time of admission would continue to operate.
-Institute An Institute Silver Medal would be awarded to the student obtaining the Silver highest CPI among the graduating students of his/her discipline.
+2. Institute An Institute Silver Medal would be awarded to the student obtaining the Silver highest CPI among the graduating students of his/her discipline.
 Medals (3) The recipient of the Institute Gold Medal will be excluded for the consideration from this medal.
 In case of a tie, the performance of a student who has registered (on credit basis) for additional course(s) would be deemed superior.
 Still, if there is a tie, the performance of a student who has obtained more number of AA grades would be deemed superior.
-President of India Medal (1) Institute Silver

 3. Best B. Certificate(s) and medal(s) will be given to the best B. Tech Project (BTP) Tech.
-The Award will be given to an individual or all the members of the group Project whose BTP is judged as the Best BTP.
-Award (1) A committee comprising of following members will evaluate BTPs for award of Best BTech Project: 1.
+The Award will be given to an individual or all the members of the group whose BTP is judged as the Best BTP.
+Project Award (1) A committee comprising of following members will evaluate BTPs for award of Best BTech Project: 1.
 Dean, Academic Affairs or faculty nominated by him (Chairman) 2.
-Dean, R & D 3.
-HOS (Engg), HOS (Sciences), HOS (HSS) 4.
-HOD of CSE, EE, ME, BSBE, MSE The Evaluation criteria will be decided by this committee.
+Members: HODs of the concerned Engineering Disciplines 3.
+Additional members: Dean, R & D, HOS of Engg, Sciences and HSS The Evaluation criteria will be decided by this committee.
 In case DOAA is the BTP guide of the nominated project then the Committee will be chaired by DORD.
 If DOAA and DORD also happen to be BTP guides of the nominated BTPs then the Committee will be Chaired by HOS (Engg.).
-In extreme cases where DOAA, DORD, HOS (Engg.) happen to be the guides of the nominated BTPs then the Committee may suitably select its Chairman.
+In extreme cases where DOAA, DORD, HOS (Engg.) happen to be the guides